cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

-Where arithmetic is explained, this document uses the notation familiar from the programming language C<!-- (including C++14's 0bnnn binary literals) -->, except that ".." denotes a range that includes both ends given, that in the HTML and PDF forms, subtraction and negation are rendered as a hyphen ("-", as are various dashes), and that superscript notation denotes exponentiation.
+Where arithmetic is explained, this document uses the notation familiar from the programming language C<!-- (including C++14's 0bnnn binary literals) -->, except that

+* "`..`" denotes a range that includes both ends given,
+* in the HTML and PDF forms, subtraction and negation are rendered as a hyphen ("-", as are various dashes), and
+* superscript notation denotes exponentiation.
   For example, 2 to the power of 64 is notated: 2<sup>64</sup>.
   In the plain-text version of this specification, superscript notation is not available and therefore is rendered by a surrogate notation.
   That notation is not optimized for this RFC; it is unfortunately ambiguous with C's exclusive-or and requires circumspection from the reader of the plain-text version.

 Examples of CBOR data items are shown in CBOR Extended Diagnostic Notation ({{Section 8 of RFC8949@-bis}} in